DarrylMokwele/DarrylMokwele/README.md

 - 🗃️ **Database Design** — skilled in MySQL and project-level planning.
 - 📦 **System Design** — experience with logistics systems and academic venue layouts.
 - 🎓 **Academic Tutor & Leader** — member of the Campus Leadership Council (CLC) and former high school prefect and class rep.
+- 🕹️ **Game Development** — designing unique game mechanics and experiences; active in game jams and creative coding.

 ---